WebDevBernard/ICBC_E-Stamp_Tool/README.md

 ### It's not doing anything...

-Make sure you have downloads set properly in Microsoft Edge, open settings at `edge://settings/downloads`:
+Make sure you have downloads set up properly in Microsoft Edge, open settings at `edge://settings/downloads`:

 - Set downloads to "C:\Users\\<your_username>\Downloads"
 - Toggle off "Ask me what to do with each download".

-Make sure the pathnames are correct in the Excel Sheet, `config.xlsx`, and you have all the corresponding producer two code + subfolder name filled out.
+Make sure the path names are correct in the Excel Sheet, `config.xlsx`, and you have all the corresponding producer two code + subfolder name filled out.
 The Excel sheet also has to be in the same directory as the script.
 If you just need stamping, you can delete the Excel sheet.

 ### Where are my ICBC E-Stamp copies?